AADmitriy/news_bot/README.md

 ## Installation

-Create directory of your choice, let's say '/somedir/example' .
+Create directory of your choice, let's say `/somedir/example` .
 Inside in create virtual enviroment and copy this repository.

-Than download requirements to venv by activating it and running 'pip install -r requirements.txt'.
+Than download requirements to venv by activating it and running `pip install -r requirements.txt`.

-Grab '.env_example' file rename it to '.env'.
+Grab `.env_example` file rename it to `.env`.
 Open it and set your own bot_token.

-Go to 'handlers/common.py' file and change website dict, setting your own selectors.
+Go to `handlers/common.py` file and change website dict, setting your own selectors.

-Finally, go the dir with bot.py and start your bot with 'py bot.py' command.
+Finally, go the dir with bot.py and start your bot with `py bot.py` command.